bbalog87/catfish-genome/Fetch_Hypoxia_genes.md

 # Downlaod transcript sequences

 Fish-specific Hypoxia genes are documented in [HRGFish](https://mail.nbfgr.res.in/HRGFish/index.php) database.
-However only with their gene anme and GeneId.
-There is no ways to dowlod the trancript of protein sequence of these genes.
+However only with their gene names and IDs.
+There is no way to downlaod the trancripts sequnces of these genes.
 This script aims to fetch the protein sequences of all hypoxia responsive genes reported in HRGFish.

 ## Manual work